-Further option information is available at www.nibe.co.uk and in the respective assembly instruction for the accessory used.
-See page 55 for a list of accessories that can be used with F370.
+Further option information is available at www.nibe.eu and in the respective assembly instructions for the accessories used.
+See page 55 for a list of the accessories that can be used with F370.

 Extra hot water heaters

 The heat pump should be supplemented with an extra water heater, if a large bath tub or other significant consumer of hot water is installed.